mjdusa/my-go-template/CONTRIBUTING.md

-If you are interested in making a large change and feel unsure about its overall effect, start with opening an Issue in the project's [Issue Tracker][issues] with a high-level proposal and discuss it with the core contributors through Github comments.
+If you are interested in making a large change and feel unsure about its overall effect, start with opening an Issue in the project's [Issue Tracker][issues] with a high-level proposal and discuss it with the core contributors through GitHub comments.
 After reaching a consensus with core contributors about the change, discuss the best way to go about implementing it.

 > Tip: Keep your master branch pointing at the original repository and make
 > pull requests from branches on your fork.
 To do this, run:
 >   ```bash
-> git remote add upstream https://github.secureserver.net/appservices/golden-amis.git
+> git remote add upstream https://github.com/gdcorp...../golden-amis.git
 > git fetch upstream
 > git branch --set-upstream-to=upstream/master master
 >   ```